DevonGifford/FlatmateFinder/README.md

 <!-- -------------------------------------------------------------------------- -->

 Flatmate Finder streamlines the flatmate search process with its user-friendly form for potential flatmates.
-The submitted data is securely stored via Firebase, ensuring privacy and security.
+Submitted applications are stored in Firebase for this small shared-password demo.
 Tenants can then conveniently evaluate and rank applicants using a Tinder-like interface.

 Built with Vite, TypeScript, Firebase, and Tailwind CSS, Flatmate Finder delivers a seamless user experience for both potential flatmates and current tenants.